kwkoo/kserve-vllm/README.md

 			openshift-install create install-config

-	*   Set the compute pool to 1 replica with a `p3.8xlarge` instances, and set the control plane to a single master (you will need to have `yq` installed)
+	*   Set the compute pool to 1 replica with a `p3.8xlarge` instance, and set the control plane to a single master (you will need to have `yq` installed)

 			mv install-config.yaml install-config-old.yaml